 Grab some more pierogies on your way back to the train station and I think you’ll have gotten a good sense of this beautiful city.

 The only thing that I think I missed was a visit to a cafe inside Jagiellonian University that supposedly served amazing hot chocolate.
 But if I did miss anything, let me know in the comments!

+That’s it for your perfect three-day itinerary for Krakow.
 I loved Krakow so much and it was the perfect introduction to Poland for this solo female traveler.
-Everyone was nice, clean, and super affordable.
+Everyone was nice, and the city was clean and super affordable.
 If you have any questions about traveling solo to Krakow, leave a comment or shoot me an email!